openGDA/gda-core/documentation.gda/GDA_Developer_Guide/source/epics_integration/area_detector_viewer.rst

-How to Add ADViewer views to a GUI be defining a detector specific ADController
+How to Add ADViewer views to a GUI by defining a detector specific ADController
 -------------------------------------------------------------------------------

-If the PV's for the EPICS Area Detector plugins accessed by the ADViewer views DO NOT follow the convention above then you need to tell the system the PVs.
-Currently this is done by provided an instance of a class through which the PV's are accessed.
+If the PVs for the EPICS Area Detector plugins accessed by the ADViewer views DO NOT follow the convention above then you need to tell the system the PVs.
+Currently this is done by provided an instance of a class through which the PVs are accessed.
 This class is of type uk.ac.gda.epics.adviewer.ADController.
 The views access the instance via OSGi services using a name specified in the secondary Id used to open the view.
-The instance and the registration is done using Spring Config declarations in the file named in property
+The instance and the registration is done using Spring Config declarations in the file named in ``property``.

-Below is an example of a Spring Config file in which an ADController instance and it's dependent reference beans are declared.
+Below is an example of a Spring Config file in which an ADController instance and its dependent reference beans are declared.
 The use of the
 OSGIServiceRegister will result in the instance being registered as an OSGI service of type uk.ac.gda.epics.adviewer.ADController with property 'SERVICE_NAME' set to 'd1'. ::